Skip to main content

 </template>

-Inertia v3 shipped on March 26, 2026.
-Here are the key changes from v2.
+Inertia v3 was released on March 26, 2026.
+Here are the main changes from v2.

-Axios removed — lighter built-in XHR client
+Axios removed — replaced with a lightweight built-in XHR client

-SSR simplified with @inertiajs/vite
+Simpler SSR with the @inertiajs/vite plugin

 npm install @inertiajs/vite@^3.0

-useHttp — HTTP requests without page navigation
+useHttp hook — HTTP requests without page transitions

 Optimistic UI updates